adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/advent-of-code-2023/+page.md

 ## Day 2: Cube Conundrum

-The data for this puzzle is described comes from a game.
-That game works like this:
+The data for this puzzle is comes from the results of a "Game" that works like this:

 - A bag has an unknown number of red, green, and blue cubes in it.
-- Each game is done with a different number of cubes.
+- Each Game is done with a different number of cubes in said bag
-- For each game, we'll get several random samples of cubes (the selected cubes are put back before the next sample)
+- For each Game, we'll get several random samples of cubes (the selected cubes are put back before the next sample)

-Games are documented as in these examples:
+Games are documented like this:

 ```
 Game 1: 3 blue, 4 red; 1 red, 2 green, 6 blue; 2 green